Can you upload to Dropbox from an external hard drive?

 2. After that, Dropbox will create a folder named Dropbox on your computer.

-3. Open the folder, and then open the folder storing the external hard drive data from another window.
-Drag or paste the files that need to be synced to the Dropbox folder to take Dropbox sync with external hard drive.
+3. Open the folder, and then open the external hard drive from another window.
+Drag or paste the files that need to be synced to the Dropbox folder to do Dropbox external hard drive sync.

 Way 4.
 Sync external hard drive to Dropbox with CBackup

-The above 3 methods rely on two official Dropbox tools to sync the external hard drive and Dropbox, but the steps will be more complicated and the process will take a long time.
-If there is an error in the manual step, you may even need to re-enable sync.
-It will be difficult to sync all the files from PC to Dropbox.
-Therefore, we recommend that you consider using the free cloud backup service - CBackup.
+The above 3 methods rely on two official Dropbox tools to sync the external hard drive and Dropbox, but the process will take a long time if you want to sync all files from computer to Dropbox.
+Besides, if there is an error in the manual step, you may even need to re-enable sync.
+Therefore, we recommend that you consider using the free cloud backup and sync service - CBackup.

-CBackup is a professional Dropbox auto backup software that allows you to safely sync and backup local files to Dropbox.
-In addition to Dropbox, it also supports users to back up files to other mainstream cloud storage services, such as Google Drive, OneDrive, etc. With its easy-to-use client, you can easily automatically back up your computer to Dropbox.
+CBackup is a professional Dropbox auto sync and backup software that allows you to safely sync and backup local files to Dropbox.
+In addition to Dropbox, it also supports users to upload files to other mainstream cloud storage services, such as Google Drive, OneDrive, etc. With its easy-to-use client, you can easily automatically sync and back up your computer to Dropbox.

-2. Go to the My Storage tab, click the (+) Add Cloud button, then select Dropbox and hit Add.
+2. Go to the Storage tab, then select Dropbox and hit Authorize Now.
 Then follow the instructions in the pop-up window to allow CBackup to access the Dropbox files.

 ✎Note: CBackup uses the OAuth authorization system and 256-bit AES encryption technology.
 No one except the user can access the data in the account, and you don't need to worry about the data being stolen or tampered with.

-3. Go to the Backup Tasks tab, press the New Task > Local Files button to create your task.
+3. Go to the Sync tab, press the Sync PC to Public Cloud button to create your task.

 4. You can customize Task Name for easy distinction.
-Then click the Add Source button to select the folder where the external hard drive data needs to be stored, and click the Add Destination button to select Dropbox as the destination.
+Then select the external hard drive files as the source, and select Dropbox as the destination.

-5. Click the Start Backup button to transfer the external hard drive files to Dropbox.
+5. Click the Start Sync button to transfer the external hard drive files to Dropbox.

-✎Note: If you don't want to manually select the files to be backed up, you can click Settings at the bottom of the window before starting the backup, and set up a scheduled backup to enable Dropbox automatic sync PC files.
+✎Note: If you don't want to manually select the files to be synced or backed up, you can click Settings at the bottom of the window before starting the transfer, and set up a scheduled sync or backup to enable Dropbox automatic sync PC files under Scheduler.

 Extended reading: How to sync Dropbox to external drive